 Benton C Bainbridge & Jeff CarpenterJust a Sec, 201532 frame lenticular print from one second of video (plastic & ink).
 Edition of 12 (+4 AP)23-7/16″ x 23-3/4″

 Just a Sec captures one second of a visual performance in a mesmerizing lenticular print.
-Jeff Carpenter conceived a project to manifest video art as lenticular prints, turning immaterial media into physical media that “remixes” as the viewer’s head moves.
+Jeff Carpenter conceived a project to manifest video art as moving prints, turning immaterial media into physical media that “remixes” as the viewer’s head moves.
 For the edition, Carpenter chose Just a Sec from a 4 hour long visual performance by Benton C Bainbridge.

 The print is rare – few lenticulars of such temporal detail (32 frames, covering just over 1 second of NTSC video) have ever been produced.
 Shortly after the run, Kodak closed the factory.
 Today, lenticular prints max out at 7 to 12 frames.
 Now, the artists have issued the prints as a limited edition, available from Julio Valdez Project Space.

 The lenticular frames animate as your point of view changes, collectively creating a kaleidoscopic effect as they sparkle in motion.
-The source imagery is simple; close inspection reveals the subtly sexual dance is actually a closeup of Bainbridge’s fingers at play in front of a light.
+The source imagery is simple; close inspection reveals the subtly stimulating dance is actually a closeup of Bainbridge’s fingers at play in front of a light.
 A calligraphic, squiggly transcription of live music weaves through the fingers.
 The palette is inverted, so the flesh tones become a cool blue.